heybeaux/heybeaux.dev/drafts/engram-linkedin-post.md

-One week ago my AI wiped 2,500 of its own memories by running the wrong command.
+A week ago my AI wiped 2,500 of its own memories by running the wrong command.
 I restored from a backup.
 The next day it happened again.
 The day after that — a third time.

 Three wipes in three days.
 At some point you stop being angry and start laughing.
 Then you actually fix it.